Getting into work

 Cambridge guide: Moving On Into Work

-A new county guide – launched in April 2018 – aims to help guide and advise young people aged 14-25 with additional needs into the world of work.
+Cambridgeshire County Council’s guide – refreshed in September 2019 – aims to help guide and advise young people aged 14-25 with additional needs into the world of work.

-It’s been produced by Cambridgeshire County Council’s Anna Tuck, Additional Needs Employment Strategy Coordinator.
+It’s been produced by Cambridgeshire County Council’s Additional Needs Employment Strategy Coordinator.

 - college courses, traineeships, supported internships and apprenticeships

 - disability employment rights